marklogic/flux/docs/import/import-jdbc.md

 ## Configuring a JDBC connection

-The `import_jdbc` command requires that you specify connection details for the database you wish to read from via JDBC.
+The `import-jdbc` command requires that you specify connection details for the database you wish to read from via JDBC.
 Connection details are specified via the following options:

 - `--jdbcUrl` is required and specifies the JDBC connection URL.